Why Your Body Still Tenses Around Family: How Somatic Experiencing in Carlsbad, CA Can Help

 Have you ever walked into a family gathering, heart pounding, shoulders tight, even though you love your relatives?
 You're not alone.
 For many, family interactions trigger an inexplicable bodily tension—a clenched jaw, shallow breathing, or a knot in the stomach.
 That knot in your stomach or clenched jaw isn’t just “nerves”—it’s your body speaking, holding onto old patterns.
 Somatic Experiencing (SE), a cornerstone of our holistic approach to therapy, offers a path to understand and release this tension, fostering deeper, more authentic connections with family.
-Let’s explore why your body reacts this way and how SE, as practiced at Wholeness Collective, can help you find ease and presence in these relationships.
+Let’s explore why your body reacts this way and how Somatic Experiencing in Carlsbad, CA, as practiced at Wholeness Collective, can help you find ease and presence in these relationships.

 The Body’s Memory: Why Family Triggers Tension